In-depth discussion-based format focused on 3-4 current topics in the field of animal behaviour. Each topic to be led by an expert in that field.

 - ZOOL 314 or ZOOL 315

 - The prerequisite may be waived for students with an equivalent level of knowledge.
-To do this, apply for Special Permission at the Review and Submit stage of your application.
+To do this, apply for Special Permission during paper selection on the Review and submit page.

 A background in undergraduate animal behaviour is required for this paper.